Should I Choose Cosmetic Bonding or Veneers?

 Benefits of dental bonding include:

-How to Know When Veneers are Right
+How to Know When Veneers Are Right

+Veneers are a more permanent solution to chips, cracks, and discoloration.
+They are typically more expensive than having bonding performed but they can dramatically change your smile for the better.
 If you would like to cover the entire surface of your tooth, veneers are right for you.
 They are also best if you are looking to improve the appearance of multiple teeth at once.

 Procedure